 - You're more likely to have money to pay for purchases on the settlement date, when your account will be debited for the amount you owe.

 - You'll reduce the risk of your trades being rejected, because you'll have money available when you're interested in placing a trade.

 - You'll likely avoid restrictions being placed on your account as a result of committing a trading violation.

-And when you buy securities, you're paying for them by selling shares of the settlement fund.
+- When you buy securities, you're paying for them by selling shares of your settlement fund.

 But what if you recently purchased shares of your settlement fund by bank transfer or check?

 In this case, the money may not be immediately available to pay for brokerage transactions.
-That's because shares purchased by electronic bank transfer are subject to a 7-calendar-day hold.
+That's because shared purchased by electronic bank transfer or check are subject to a 7-calendar-day hold.

 So it's wise to check your funds available to trade before you transact.